AdobeDocs/campaign-standard.en/help/channels/using/transactional-message-permission.md

 1. Once configured, click **[!UICONTROL Save]**.

-Users linked to this **[!UICONTROL Security group]** can now access, create, and publish Transactional events and messages.
+Users linked to this **[!UICONTROL Security group]** can now access, create, and publish transactional events and messages.

 ## Assign the MC user security group {#assign-group}